toplan/filter-manager/README.md

 ### 1. The preparatory work

-Find the providers key in config/app.php and register the HTMLPurifier Service Provider.
+Find the providers key in config/app.php and register the FilterManger Service Provider.
 ```php
     'providers' => array(
         // ...